fernando-jimenez-dev/clean-cut-architecture/templates/CSharp/SimpleTemplate/README.md

 - **Screaming Intent:** The folder structure highlights the purpose of each component, emphasizing clarity and intent.
 - **Cohesion and Isolation:** Components are tightly focused on their specific responsibilities and interact only where necessary.
 - **Extendable Template:** Easily adapt this template to fit your business needs and domain requirements.
+- **Intentional Error Design:** Error scenarios are designed as part of the use case logic.

 ## Example Use Case: Check Pulse